Japanese Railway Museums

-Here is a list of Japanese railway museums that are known about at the end of 2009.
+Here is a list of Japanese railway museums that were known about at the end of 2009 (updated since when known about).

 Also listed are tram and subway museums, museums that feature railways as part of a larger display, and specially operated/preserved railways.

-The Tokyo Transportation Museum used to be the first stop on any visit to Japan, but it closed and the railway exhibits were moved to a new out of city museum in 2007.
+The Tokyo Transportation Museum used to be the first stop on any visit to Japan, but it closed and the railway exhibits were moved to a new out-of-city museum at Omiya in 2007.

 There are lots of small railway museums, often with just one or two locos and a few other exhibits, some only open at weekends and festivals, but the bigger museums are definitely worth the visits and are usually open six days or seven days a week (the usual closing day in Japan being Monday).
 The split between small and medium museums is fairly arbitrary and is based on the size of the railway content.